isabella232/bcps/README.md

 In addition, any conflicts with existing standards must be understood, considered worthwhile, and clearly discussed when a BCR is promoted.

+See [Promotion](PROMOTION.md) for the administrative tasks to update a BCR to a BCP.

 When a BCR becomes a BCP, we:
 * Consider the community to have become an important part of the conversation.
 * Consider them to be viable candidates for further standardization.